mapillary/OpenSfM/README.md

 - Click twice on an image to see it.
 Then use arrows to move between images.
 - Run `bin/mesh data/berlin` to build a reconstruction with sparse mesh that will produce smoother transitions from images

+# Thanks to sponsors

+- Thank you Jetbrains for supporting the project with free licenses for [IntelliJ Ultimate](https://www.jetbrains.com/idea/).
+Contact peter at mapillary dot com if you are contributor and need one.
+Apply your own project [here](https://www.jetbrains.com/eforms/openSourceRequest.action?licenseRequest=ideaOSLPRN)

 [OpenCV]: http://opencv.org/ (Computer vision and machine learning software library)
 [NumPy]: http://www.numpy.org/ (Scientific computing with Python)